plblum/jivs/docs/Learning_Jivs/Building_Client_Validation_UI.md

 const vhm = new ValueHostsManager(config);
 ```

-*Before showing our implementation, remember this is just one way to do things.
-It's modeled after the strategy for HTML attributes and the element identifier described in **Before Building the UI**.*

-This function locates every validation consumer associated with that field and calls its `onFieldValidationStateChanged` Presentation Function:
+This Dispatcher Function locates every validation consumer associated with that field and calls its `onFieldValidationStateChanged` Presentation Function:

 ```ts
 function fieldValidated(